Indiana Labor Laws Guide

 The state of Indiana has certain exceptions and exemptions to overtime requirements following the federal FLSA overtime regulations.

-Starting from July 1, 2024, certain categories of workers are not entitled to overtime pay based on federal law.
+Starting from January 1, 2025, certain categories of workers are not entitled to overtime pay based on federal law.
 These include:

 Indiana break laws

-These do not require that employers provide either rest periods or meal breaks.
+The state of Indiana follows federal break laws regarding breaks during the workday.
+These laws do not require employers to provide either rest periods or meal breaks.

-Exceptions to break laws in Indiana (Breaks for minors)
+Exceptions to break laws in Indiana

 Indiana breastfeeding laws